 Here’s a list with 32 tips to improve your project portfolio management process, organized in 5 steps:

-- Project portfolio management #1.
-Collect, select and prioritize the right initiatives
+- Step 1.
+Collect, select and prioritize the right project

-- Project portfolio management #2.
+- Step 2.
 Optimize your resource allocation and planning

-- Project portfolio management #4.
+- Step 4.
 World-class project and program management

-- Project portfolio management #5.
-Manage your strategic initiative portfolio
+- Step 5.
+Manage your strategic project portfolio

 The following 32 project portfolio management tips will help kick-start your evaluation of your current project portfolio management and the potential improvements you can make during the next six months.